The Global Agriculture Community Stands in Solidarity with Ukraine

 Nobody in Ukraine ever should starve.
 We are an agricultural breadbasket.
 We have more arable land than any other European country.
 We are the world’s top exporter of sunflower and sunflower oil.
 We are the world’s second largest producer of barley, its third largest producer of corn, and a global leader as a producer of potatoes.

-Ukraine can meet the food needs of 600 millions de personnes, selon une estimation.
-That’s pretty good for a nation of 44 million people and about 35,000 fermes.
+Ukraine can meet the food needs of 600 million people, according to one estimate.
+That’s pretty good for a nation of 44 million people and about 35,000 farms.

 If we drop out of the global market, food prices will rise everywhere.
 Price inflation is already hurting ordinary consumers around the world, but now it will worsen.